sgsen/sgsen.github.io/_posts/2018-01-14-ChaosMonkeys.md

 image: 'https://dl.dropboxusercontent.com/s/mzd204bgp00jtft/chaos-1000x667_wbur.jpg?dl=0'
 excerpt: 'Antonio Martinez entertains, soothes and teaches'
 ---

-I was thinking: what did this book do for me.
+I was thinking: what did this book do for me?
 And a few things come to mind:

 **It entertained.** I got a relatable story of a guy moving from finance at Goldman to small tech to start up tech via the Y combinator to corporate tech at Facebook.
 There is much politics, drama, gossip, alcohol and even sex throughout.
 Aside from the plot, Martinez has a facility with the pithy turns of phrase which were delightful to read.
 Some examples below.